 Usually, the least expensive fiberglass panel filters that perform the least efficiently.
 Typically, these filters remove only the largest particles of dust — the stuff you can actually see — from the air.
 Smaller invisible particulates, which make up the majority of indoor pollution, escape filtration.
 Most HVAC professionals recommend immediately replacing them with a higher rated filter.

 The most appropriate filter choice for most households, this range is dominated by quality pleated cotton or polyester filters.
 They will remove airborne particulates down to a size of 3 microns.
 This comprises all lint and dust, pollen, dust mites, and mold spores.
 Filters in this range offer the best balance between filtration efficiency with minimum airflow restriction.

 If some family members have a particularly high sensitivity to certain airborne allergens, these filters provide an extra level of protection.
 They will remove 80 percent of airborne particulates down to a size of 1 micron.

 This high-efficiency range is generally limited to hospitals, clinics and other commercial systems where HVAC systems incorporate high-speed blowers and high-volume airflow.
 For typical residential systems, however, these filters are too dense and excessively restrict airflow, causing poor cooling/heating performance and reducing energy efficiency.

-Ask the professionals at Sherlock Heating & Air Conditioning for more information about choosing the right HVAC air filter for your home.
+Ask the professionals at Sherlock Plumbing, Heating & Air for more information about choosing the right HVAC air filter for your home.